 Cloth diapers, on the other hand, are made from natural materials, are reusable and can easily decompose.

-Cloth diapers are more cost effective.
-Yes, that’s true!
+Yes, that's true!
 It can sound surprising because they call for a hefty initial investment.
 With babies going through almost 10-12 diapers in a day, you will realistically need at least two dozen cloth diapers to rotate.
 And that can cost a pretty buck.
 But in the longer run, they turn out to be less expensive than disposables.

-Potty training is easier!
 While there have been no studies to confirm this, many parents vouch that potty training is quicker while using cloth diapers.
-The reason behind this could be that with cloth diapers toddlers can feel the wetness once they’ve used it.
+The reason behind this could be that with cloth diapers toddlers can feel the wetness once they've used it.
 This makes them uncomfortable and encourages them to start using the toilet sooner.

-No harmful chemicals.
 Most disposable diapers contain chemical such as sodium polyacrylate, phthalates, dioxin and others.
-These chemicals, it’s been proved, have negative impact on your child’s health and development.
-These chemicals can disrupt your baby’s endocrine system and lead to long term ailments such as diabetes, hypertension, obesity and reproductive disorders, according to the study by Toxic Links.
+These chemicals, it's been proved, have negative impact on your child's health and development.
+These chemicals can disrupt your baby's endocrine system and lead to long term ailments such as diabetes, hypertension, obesity and reproductive disorders, according to the study by Toxic Links.

-They are better for your baby’s skin.
-Diaper rashes are every new parent’s nightmare.
+Diaper rashes are every new parent's nightmare.
 Most babies using disposable diapers develop rashes at one point or the other.
 There are many reasons why your baby might be developing these rashes, including excess moisture, diapers not being changed frequently enough and reaction to the chemicals in the diaper.

 Now while there is no research to show that cloth diapers reduce diaper rashes, most mothers swear by it.
 The reason for this could be that cloth diapers use natural fibers and hence are breathable.
 They are gentler on your baby's skin than the plastic of disposables.
 Also, cloth diapers are changed more frequently than disposables because the baby can feel the wetness of a used diaper, this reduces the occurrence of rashes.

-“Mothers often experience the issue of babies developing rashes while using disposable diapers.
-The combination of plastic with absorbing gels and other chemicals often causes irritation of skin.
+"Mothers often experience the issue of babies developing rashes while using disposable diapers.
+The combination of plastic with absorbing gels and other chemicals often causes irritation of the skin.
 Cloth diapers, on the other hand, are made of 100% cloth.
-The absorption is done by layers of cloth instead of unknown chemicals,” says Pallavi.
+The absorption is done by layers of cloth instead of unknown chemicals," says Pallavi.

-They are cuter!
 With many different colors, patterns, textures available out there, cloth diapers definitely win on the cuteness count.

-They call for more time and effort!
-There is no getting around this fact – cloth diapers call for more effort.
+There is no getting around this fact - cloth diapers call for more effort.
 As we mentioned earlier, babies go through 10-12 diapers a day.
 These will have to be washed, dried, disinfected and kept ready for the next day.
 If you are using a washing machine, this might mean a few extra loads per week, and consequently, higher electricity and water consumption.

-They can be messy.
-You can’t throw out cloth diapers as easily as disposables.
+You can't throw out cloth diapers as easily as disposables.
 This means that If you use cloth diapers while you are out, you might have to carry dirty diapers home with you.

 While the pros of cloth diapers outnumber the cons, it is decision for each parent to make.
 Take all factors into consideration before you decide.
 If you are a new parent, you will have your hands full.
 Will you be able to manage the washing cycle of baby diapers as well?
 Can you afford the initial investment of buying the cloth diapers?
 Ask yourself these questions.